hbkworld/streaming-spec/complex_types.md

 - a double value with the dc amplitude
 - an unsigned integer with the cycle count
 - an unsigned integer with the harmonics count
-- array with 50 harmonic structs each containing:
+- dynamic array with n harmonic structs each containing:
   * a double value with the amplitude of the harmonic
   * a double value with the phase of the harmonic